How to Untangle Your Hair

 - When drying your hair, do not rub it with the towel.
 This will just make it more knotted.

-- Wait until your hair is humid before brushing or combing it.
+- Wait until your hair is damp before brushing or combing it.

-- Before combing your hair, apply leave-in conditioner or anti-frizz.
-You can make your own leave-in treatment by mixing water, aloe vera and jojoba oil.
+- Before combing your hair, apply a leave-in conditioner or anti-frizz.
+You can make your own leave-in treatment by mixing water, aloe vera, and jojoba oil.
 Place the mixture in a spray bottle and use as needed to detangle your hair.

-- Once your hair is humid, use a wide tooth comb or your fingers to detangle your hair.
+- Once your hair is damp, use a wide-tooth comb or your fingers to detangle your hair.

 - Brush your hair at night before going to sleep.
 If you wake up with serious knots, try changing your pillowcase to one made of satin or silk.
-This will allow your hair to slide on the pillow case and will leave you with less knots.
+This will allow your hair to slide on the pillowcase and will leave you with fewer knots.

 How to Dry Your Hair to Prevent Tangles

 The easiest way to detangle hair is to prevent tangles.
 Many tangles are caused right after the shower, in the process of drying it.
 Here's how to do it.